cegg/goose/README.md

 # goose
-The Game of Goose Kata
+The Game of Goose Kata - Perl implementation, Ubuntu 16

 to start:
 $ ./bin/game.pl